Surprise, Surprise. Justice League is Actually a Good DC Flick

 Something I hoped Suicide Squad would do is create real stakes and jeopardy…where not everyone you like is going to make it out alive.
 I had a feeling who that would be if they went there, and was satisfied with the payout when they did.
 It’s a brave gamble to take when you’re working with an ensemble you’re hoping to grow.

-However, I didn’t buy their warm family feelings after sharing feelings over a few drinks, but I’ll give them this — bonds can form fast in life-threatening situations.
+However, I didn’t buy their warm family feelings after sharing life stories over a few drinks, but I’ll give them this — bonds can form fast in life-threatening situations.
 And they had so much in common on a fundamental level: severely misguided people, good at being bad, damaged moral compasses, isolated, frequently abused, seen as the dregs of humanity, then abandoned in a dark hole with no hope of atonement.

 Still, I’ll forgive some storytelling shortcuts in a movie this amusing.
 With Gunn in the saddle, I’ve high hopes for Suicide Squad 2.